a1v0/a1v0.de/draft-articles/find-application-version-servicenow.md

 The App Store was no help either.

+I was a bit forlorn, but eventually I found a solution:

-- Go to plugins module
+1. Go to the Plugins module
-- Click “Switch to Classic App Manager” in top right
+2. In the top right of the page, click "Switch to Classic App Manager"
-- Search for your app
+3. Search for your application there
-- Don’t be fooled by the version number on the right: click the dropdown menu and look for the version that has “[installed]” next to it.
+4. At the right of the search result, you'll see a version number.
+Be careful, though!
+The version number shown there is usually the number of the _latest_ version of the app, not of the current version
+5. Click the version number and a bunch of versions will appear in a drop-down list.
+Your version is the one with [installed] written next to it, e.g. "3.0.0 [installed]"